STAGE 40 – SILVERDALE TO WARTON

 From the Junction of Stankelt Road and Emesgate Lane, go north along the latter through the main centre of Silverdale.
 Just after passing St John’s Church, look out for the path that bears left away from the road on the left hand side of the road.
 This then joins a road called Townsfield.
 Continue along this to the main Cove Road.

-Turn left and follow the road for about 400m past various properties until the road turns right through ninety degrees towards Arnside.
-At this point bear left and follow the lane down to the sea shore.
+Turn left and follow the Cove Road for about 400m past various properties until the road turns right through ninety degrees towards Arnside.
+At this point bear left and follow the Cove Lane down to the sea shore.

 This small cove is called Silverdale Cove.
 From here you have the first views of the magnificent Morecambe Bay, with the town of Grange on the opposite cost to the right and Heysham Power stations to the left.
 The Cove also represents the start of the Lancashire Coastal Path, which we will be following for several miles, over the next three stages.
 Just a couple of hundred meters north along the coast is the boundary with the county of Cumbria so this is the most north westerly point in Lancashire.